No Match Found

 On 10 November 2022 the Securities Commission of the Bahamas (https://www.scb.gov.bs/) presented a winding up petition against FTX Digital Markets Ltd. (“FTX Digital” or “the Company”) and suspended its licence to operate as a digital asset business.
 FTX Digital is a subsidiary of FTX Trading Ltd, a company incorporated in Antigua and Barbuda.

-Following the presentation of the petition, at a hearing on 10 November, the Commercial Division of The Supreme Court of the Bahamas (“the “Court”) appointed Mr Brian Simms KC of Lennox Paton as Provisional Liquidator and commenced a liquidation proceeding for FTX Digital (the “Bahamian Liquidation Proceeding”).
+Following the presentation of the petition, the Commercial Division of The Supreme Court of the Bahamas (“the “Court”) appointed Mr Brian Simms KC of Lennox Paton as Provisional Liquidator and commenced a liquidation proceeding for FTX Digital on 10 November 2022.
 On 14 November 2022, Kevin Cambridge of PwC Bahamas and Peter Greaves of PwC Hong Kong were also appointed by the Court as Provisional Liquidators.
-Copies of the appointment orders of the Joint Provisional Liquidators (“JPLs”) are available to view and download in the Document library.

 Certain other FTX entities filed voluntary petitions for chapter 11 in the United States Bankruptcy Court for the District of Delaware (the “Chapter 11 Bankruptcy Proceedings”).
 FTX Digital is not included in this group and therefore is not subject to the Chapter 11 Bankruptcy Proceedings.